dvm75/LogicApp/README.md

 # Blob Mover

-Copy the json into the logic app. update the following actions:
+Copy the json into the logic app.
+Update the following two actions to resolved the *Unable to intialise operation* errors when viewed in the Logic App Designer.

 * When a blob is added or modified (properties only) (V2):